moacirandretti/dog-api/README.md

  - ✔ Application of the concept of immutability
  - ✔ Application of the concept of Property of components
  - ✔ Use of Styled Componets (CSS in JS) 💅
- - ✔ Fundamental concepts of HTML5, CSS Grid and CSS FluxBox
+ - ✔ Fundamental concepts of HTML5, CSS Grid and CSS FlexBox
  - ✔ Interaction with browser localStorage ⌨
  - ✔ Code versioning (GIT) 🔙